janelia-flyem/dvid/GUIDE.md

-- New compiled (C/C++) dependencies should be packaged for conda and uploaded to the `flyem-forge` channel, if they aren't already available on the `conda-forge/label/cf201901` channel.
+- New compiled (C/C++) dependencies should be packaged for conda and uploaded to the `flyem-forge` channel, if they aren't already available on the `conda-forge` channel.
 Then list them in the `requirements` sections of `scripts/conda-recipe/meta.yaml`.
 Also add them to the appropriate line of `scripts/install-developer-dependencies.sh`.